Column-Level Collation and Case-Insensitive Database in Oracle

 • Binary : Ordering and comparisons of string data are based on the numeric value of the characters in the strings.

-When using collations there are three suffixes that alter the behaviour of sorts and comparisons.
+When using binary collations there are three suffixes that alter the behavior of sorts and comparisons.

 • “_CI” : Case insensitive, but accent sensitive.